dekoning-lab/ezmap/README.md

 ## Setup

- 1. Download the current release of VMAP
+ 1. Download the current release of VMAP.
  2. Unzip it.
- 3. Place the entire VMAP folder somewhere accessible on your computer
+ 3. Place the entire VMAP folder somewhere accessible on your computer.
  4. Make sure to have installed Numpy, Scipy, & Biopython.
-	 - To test this run the following in the command line.
+	 - To test this run the following in the command line editor.

 ```python
 python3